Originally published Feb. 20, 2017, updated Aug. 15, 2018.

-The current king of the hill in enterprise databases is Oracle.
-For large government agencies, international corporations and high-value data centers, Oracle has tremendous market share.
+The longtime king of the hill in enterprise databases is Oracle.
+For large government agencies, international corporations and high-value data centers, Oracle’s reliability is hard to beat.

-It is ideal for companies running high-volume, high transaction workloads, and is popular in industries like insurance.
+DB2 is ideal for companies running high-volume, high transaction workloads.
+It’s most popular in industries like insurance.

 Microsoft SQL Server